parmarsanket/professional-android-application/StudySmart/README.md

 # Project 1: StudySmart

-StudySmarApp is my first industry level project complete which reference from YT and cover most for concept and enhance skills better way form this project
+StudySmarApp is my first industry level project complete which reference from YT and cover most of concept and enhance skills better way form this project

 ## Cover Topic
 - Jectpack-Compose-UI